UniversalDependencies/docs/_nmf/feat/Case.md

 ### <a name="Dat">`Dat`</a>: dative

 The dative case is often used for the indirect object of ditransitive verbs such as 'give', 'send', and 'bring'.
-In Suansu, the dative marker is **la**.
+In Naga-Suansu, the dative marker is _-la_.

 #### Examples